Victor Thasiah, Ph.D.

 Assistant Professor of Religion

-Victor Thasiah's courses in the humanities relate moral, political, and religious thought and practice.
-He specializes in the history of religion and political theory, Christian theology and ethics, and community organizing theory and practice.
-Dr. Thasiah has spent the last two summers conducting ethnographic research across Rwanda, and is currently working on writing projects with Rwandans John Rutsindintwarane and Innocent Rugaragu that relate community organizing on the one hand with development, democracy, human rights, postgenocide recovery, and church-state issues on the other.
-In connection to his teaching and research, Dr. Thasiah serves on the PICO (People Improving Communities through Organizing) International Advisory Board and California Lutheran University's Center for Equality and Justice Steering Committee, and Surfrider's Ocean-Friendly Gardens Committee (Ventura); and coaches children's cross-country.
-Before coming to CLU in 2011, he worked as the Director of Social Policy for the Evangelical Lutheran Church in America and Editor of Journal of Lutheran Ethics.
+Victor Thasiah specializes in religious ethics, political theology, and community organizing theory and practice.
+His current research focuses on religion and community organizing, and Zen Buddhism.
+He is starting a charitable organization called "Running for Refuge," connecting love for running with support for refugees resettling in the United States.
+Thasiah serves on the PICO (People Improving Communities through Organizing) International Advisory Board and California Lutheran University's Center for Equality and Justice Steering Committee, and Surfrider's Ocean-Friendly Gardens Committee (Ventura); and coaches children's cross-country.
+Before coming to CLU in 2011, he was Director of Social Policy at the national office of the Evangelical Lutheran Church in America (ELCA), and Editor of Journal of Lutheran Ethics.

 - Ph.D., Theology, Oxford University (2007)

 - B.A., Psychology, University of California, Santa Cruz (1994)

 Religion and Social Change